 Cyperus: This plant looks like papyrus.
 It is easy to grow in either sun or shade, it's a drought tolerant, and yet it can take wet areas.
 It has clumping roots that can be used as a soil erosion barrier.

 EnglishIvy: English Ivy is a carefree groundcover, but you must be sure you want it, because it will spread rampantly as long as it gets a little water.
 It can live in mostly shade.

 Liriope : This is a grass that is extremely useful as a border plant or placed on slopes to help control erosion.
 It is a perennial and will spread every year.
 These plants are so useful that I have hundreds of them in my landscape used as borders around many of my bed and across my slopes.
 They prevent erosion as well as any wall I have ever used.
 And it can be trimmed to a uniform shape for borders or left to grow naturally which will encourage the purple bloom spikes to appear in summer.
 It will grow in virtually any kind of condition and needs only a little water occasionally.

 Mint is not usually thought of as a groundcover, since it is an herb, but mint can be used in this way quite successfully.
 Mint will spread rapidly and will have to be contained in some way.
 When you trim mint, its wonderful, refreshing scent fills the air.

 Setcreasea: Also known as purple heart, this ornamental plant is a great accent plant.
 It has purple leaves that go well with other plants in part shade.

-Sweet potato vine: This lovely vine comes in a lime green and a purple version.
+Sweet potato vine: This lovely vine comes in lime green and purple versions.
 Both are lovely, but the lime has more landscaping potential.
 Since it grows in partly shady locations, the lime variety can brighten up an area that needs more light.
-This is the case in the photo to the left.
+This is the case in the accompanying photo.